 How does the program work?

 At the Ventura County Electrical JATC, students attend our school twice per week in the evenings at our training center in Oxnard, while working during the day with an Electrical Contractor.
 Apprentices do not need to seek their own employment as the Ventura County Electrical JATC will place apprentices to work with participating contractors.
 Once the apprentice has completed the 5 year program he/she will be upgraded to Journeyman Level status and will receive a Certificate of Completion from the State of California, the U.S. Department of Labor and the Electrical Training Alliance.

 What future opportunities are available after completing the apprenticeship program?

 After completing the program, graduates will be able to continue working in the industry as Journeymen Wiremen.
-Our organization is international including all of the U.S. and Canada.
-With continued hard work and dedication Journeymen Wiremen can advance to Foreman, General Foreman, or Superindentent roles.
+Our organization is international, including all of the U.S. and Canada.
+With continued hard work and dedication, Journeymen Wiremen can advance to Foreman, General Foreman, or Superintendent roles.
 Opportunities to go into business as an electrical contractor also exist.
 The U.S. Bureau of Labor Statistics projects an 8% increase in employment opportunities for electricians thru 2029.

 How much does it cost to be an apprentice?